FIFA World Cup: I'm ready for responsibility, says David Luiz

-Brazil vice captain says he will step up and lead the team tonight versus Germany in the absence of captain Thiago Silva and Neymar
+Brazil vice captain says he will step up and lead the team tonight in the semi-final versus Germany in the absence of captain Thiago Silva and Neymar

 Rio de Janeiro: David Luiz is happy to take the responsibility of leading Brazil out in their huge World Cup semi-final against Germany.